 The most important preserved work of the Rechowiczes is the decorations in Dom Chłopa in Warsaw (currently called the Hotel Gromada), built between 1960 and 1961 by Bohdan Pniewski.
 The couple won a competition for the graphic design of the hotel.
 As Czerniewska writes:

-The experimental technique combined the texture of stone, colour of a fresco and the shine of ceramic and glass fragments of the mosaic.
+The experimental technique combined the texture of stone, the colour of a fresco and the shine of ceramic and glass fragments of a mosaic.
 From 1961 on, this technique became a distinctive trait of the Rechowiczes’ work, distinguishing it from other ceramic and stone designs decorating the public space of Polish cities.

 Over the course of approximately 30 years, the Rechowiczes realised several dozen such projects, becoming representatives of late Polish modernism in architecture (this style is also frequently called ‘socialist modernism’).
-These include: decorations in Dom Wczasowy Rzemieślnik, a vacation lodge in Zakopane (1964, 1984), a mosaic on the edifice of the WKS Legia swimming pool in Warsaw (1967), the design of the so-called Szkoła Rzemiosł on Zajączka Street in Warsaw (1969), café Alinka in Puławska Street in Warsaw (1969), a mosaic in the cardiology hospital in Nałęczów (1972), decorations of a villa and swimming pool in Boinville, France (1970s), and the design of Centrum Zdrowia Matki Polki in Łódź (1985).
+These include: decorations in Dom Wczasowy Rzemieślnik, a vacation lodge in Zakopane (1964, 1984), a mosaic on the edifice of the WKS Legia swimming pool in Warsaw (1967), the design of the so-called Szkoła Rzemiosł on Zajączka Street in Warsaw (1969), Café Alinka on Puławska Street in Warsaw (1969), a mosaic in the cardiology hospital in Nałęczów (1972), decorations of a villa and swimming pool in Boinville, France (1970s), and the design of Centrum Zdrowia Matki Polki in Łódź (1985).
 Additionally, Gabriel Rechowicz worked on the designs of Polish pavilions at international events, co-operating with architects, including Jerzy Hryniewiecki, Jerzy Baumiller, and Stanisław Zamecznik, in the 1950s, 60s and 70s.

 The Rechowiczes also led an abundant social life and were considered part of Warsaw’s bohemia, which was made possible by well-paid commissions both at home and abroad.
-Their house was nearly legendary – it was adorned with stone intarsia (the stones filled in the holes left in the building after the war); Edward Krasiński lived on and off in their boiler house, creating his paintings, at the time resemblant of the style the Rechowiczes also represented.
-A sledge served as part of furniture – this curiosity was frequently described in the press.
+Their house was nearly legendary – it was adorned with stone intarsia (the stones filled in the holes left in the building after the war); Edward Krasiński lived on and off in their boiler room, creating his paintings, at the time resemblant of the style the Rechowiczes also represented.
+A sledge served as part of their furniture – this curiosity was frequently described in the press.
 It was by no means accidental that this element was included in Andrzej Wajda’s Everything for Sale, the film for which Wajda recreated the artists’ house in a film studio.

-This motif in Krasiński’s work, alongside with his relationship with the Rechowiczes, interested Jakub Baniasiak, who ended his book Zmęczeni rzeczywistością with an interview with Hanna Rechowicz.
+This motif in Krasiński’s work, alongside with his relationship with the Rechowiczes, interested Jakub Baniasiak, who ended his book Zmęczeni Rzeczywistością (Tired Reality) with an interview with Hanna Rechowicz.
 Baniasiak’s work is a collection of interviews conducted with contemporary painters who exploited surrealistic themes.
 The book contributed to the re-discovery of early surrealist works by Krasiński, an acclaimed artist whose popularity grew after his death, or the works of the Rechowiczes.

 The re-discovery of the Rechowiczes was also partially caused by the growing interest in modernist architecture constructed in the times of the communist regime in Poland.
-The first exhibition of the couple’s projects, entitled Hanna and Gabriel Rechowicz was held at Kordegarda Project in spring 2011.
+The first exhibition of the couple’s projects, entitled Hanna and Gabriel Rechowicz was held at Kordegarda Project in the spring of 2011.
 It was curated by Paweł Giergoń, who not only displayed the works, but also paid attention to the destruction of the important part of tradition that the artists’ architectural decorations were.

-At the end of 2011 an exhibition of the Rechowiczes’ works, entitled Aranżacje Przestrzenne [Spatial Arrangements], was opened in Galeria Kolonie, run by Jakub Banasiak.
-The publishing house 40000 Malarzy, also run by Banasiak, published Klara Czerniewska’s book about the couple, entitled Gaber i Pani Fantazja [Gaber and Mrs. Fantasy].
-A more approachable work on the subject was Max Cegielski’s Mozaika: Śladami Rechowiczów [Mosaic: Traces of the Rechowiczes].
+At the end of 2011 an exhibition of the Rechowiczes’ works, entitled Aranżacje Przestrzenne (Spatial Arrangements), was opened in Galeria Kolonie, run by Jakub Banasiak.
+The publishing house 40000 Malarzy, also run by Banasiak, published Klara Czerniewska’s book about the couple, entitled Gaber i Pani Fantazja (Gaber and Mrs. Fantasy).
+A more approachable work on the subject was Max Cegielski’s Mozaika: Śladami Rechowiczów (Mosaic: Traces of the Rechowiczes).

-While Czerniewska’s book is a typical (yet interesting) monograph, Cegielski, perhaps thanks to the observation of the re-discovery of the couple’s work, managed to pose some curious questions about creative work under communist regime, at the same time avoiding accusations.
+While Czerniewska’s book is a typical (yet interesting) monograph, Cegielski, perhaps thanks to the observation of the re-discovery of the couple’s work, managed to pose some curious questions about creative work under the communist regime, while at the same time avoiding accusations.

 The re-discovery of the Rechowiczes also marks a proper moment for a solid re-evaluation of their work.
 Neither Czerniewska nor Cegielski managed to fully fulfill this task, yet there are numerous questions to be answered.
 Do Gabriel Rechowicz’s paintings stand up to the standards set by other artists creating in his epoch?
 Is surrealism really left out of the history of Polish art?
-How to evaluate the Rechowiczes’ work: were they skillful, talented hacks or eminent artists undervalued in the hierarchy of art which values fine arts more than applied arts?
+How does one evaluate the Rechowiczes’ work: were they skillful, talented hacks or eminent artists undervalued in the hierarchy of art which values fine arts more than applied arts?
 Is it really surrealism or rather fairy-tale-like kitsch?